 Long and narrow and often, dark corridors are one of the most problematic decorating areas in a home.
 However, with some great ideas and application of awesome creativity in your interior design, you can transform this small space into an appealing area.
-Here we give you some great narrow hallway decorating ideas for achieving an attractive, functional, and stylish hallway.
+Here we give you some great narrow hallway decorating ideas — which you can execute in your next hallway remodel project — for achieving an attractive, functional, and stylish space.

 Your primary goal is to achieve the maximum visual amplitude.
 If the hallway is too narrow and long (the minimum width suitable for a hallway is 36 inches) and you are not able to accommodate any furniture, the focal point of your decorating efforts should be focused on the walls and lighting.